V-Cube 7: Solution

 An original Professor's Cube with many of the pieces removed shows the 3×3×3 equivalence of the remaining pieces.
 The same principle applies to the V-Cube 7.

 The most common strategy involves grouping similar edge pieces into solid strips, and centers into one-colored blocks.
 This allows the cube to be quickly solved with the same methods one would use for a 3×3×3 cube.
 Because the permutations of the corners, central edges and fixed centers have the same parity restrictions as the 3×3×3 cube, once reduction is complete the parity errors seen on the 4×4×4 and 6×6×6 cannot occur on the 7×7×7.
 However, it is still possible to get a parity where certain edges in the last edge that is grouped are flipped, and to solve this a slightly modified parity algorithm is used to rotate them.

 Another strategy is to solve the edges of the cube first.
 The corners can be placed just as they are in any previous order of cube puzzle, and the centers are manipulated with an algorithm similar to the one used in the 4×4×4 cube.
 However, this method is very rarely used and is often less move-efficient.

 Records

-The world record fastest solve is 1 minute, 33.48 seconds, set by Max Park of the United States on 4th October, 2025 at Nub Open Trabuco Hills Fall 2025 in Mission Viejo, California, United States.
+The world record fastest solve is 1:30.59 seconds, set by Max Park from the United States on 2-5th July at Rubik's WCA North American Championship 2026 in Raleigh, North Carolina.

-The world record mean of three solves is also held by Max Park of the United States with a time of 1 minute, 36.86 seconds, set on 4th October, 2025 at Nub Open Trabuco Hills Fall 2025 in Mission Viejo, California, with the times of 1:33.48, 1:41.36 and 1:35.75.
+The world record mean of three solves is held by Timofei Tarasenko of Russia with a time of 1:36.80, set on 26-27th September, 2026 at Hanoi Big Cubes 2026 in Hanoi, Vietnam, with the times of 1:38.11, 1:40.67, and 1:31.63.